mlcommons/mobile_app_open/android/README.md

 ```
 make WITH_QTI=1 app
 ```
-or to enable both the MediaTek and QTI backends:
+or to enable multiple backends:
 ```
 make WITH_QTI=1 WITH_MEDIATEK=1 app
 ```
+Note: Follow the instruction of the backend vendor (in `mobile_back_*` folders at root level) to build for that backend.
+Some backends may contain proprietary code.
+In that case, please contact MLCommons to get help.

 # Install the app with the command:
 adb install -r build/mlperf_app.apk